Optimization of Catalog Content for SEO

 Information on setting up the clean URLs feature in X-Cart 5 is available in the section Setting up seo-friendly URLs of this manual.

-In your store, clean URLs can be defined for products (see the Marketing section of the product information page when adding a new product or editing an existing one):
+In your store, clean URLs can be defined for products (see the Marketing section of a product details page when adding a new product or editing an existing one):

 Title and Meta Elements